PennyLaneAI/pennylane/doc/tutorials.rst

 PennyLane basics
 ~~~~~~~~~~~~~~~~~~~

 These step-by-step tutorials provide a gentle introduction to the basics of PennyLane.
-In the last two examples, we put together everything we learn from the basic tutorials and consider PennyLane's version of the "Hello world!" example - qubit rotation and qumode displacement.
+In the last two examples, we put everything together and consider PennyLane's version of the "Hello world!" example - qubit rotation and the Gaussian transformation of a qumode.

 .. toctree::
     :hidden: